krishna1711/VENS/README.md

 # VENS
-This is an ongoing VoiceEnabledNewsSearch personal POC - Status : Initiated
+This is an ongoing VoiceEnabledNewsSearch personal POC - In Initiatial stage